GokulArumugam/spotify-data-streaming/README.md

 ![Weekly Data ETL](img/weekly_data_etl.PNG)

-To Generate weekly data i just wrote a Python script that defines a function called generate_weekly_data.
+To Generate weekly data I just wrote a Python script that defines a function called generate_weekly_data.
 This function generates simulated weekly download and stream data for a provided list of songs.
-To accomplish this, I used the datetime, timedelta, numpy (as np), and json modules.
+To accomplish this, I used the datetime, timedelta, numpy (as np), and JSON modules.
 For each of the 52 weeks in a year, the script randomly generates mean and standard deviation values for downloads and streams for each song.
 Then, it generates random numbers following a normal distribution based on these parameters.

 The script formats the data, including the week number, start and end dates, total weekly downloads, and total weekly streams.
 It saves this information for each song in separate JSON files, with one file for each week.
 I've also included two auxiliary functions: get_week_dates, which determines the start and end dates of a given week, and write_to_file, which writes data to JSON files.